Vyral/sandy-eagon-blog/_drafts/congratulations-to-chloe-and-the-class-of-2017.md

 Chloe is good at really big math problems, but having to do that all the time was just not her cup of tea.
 And she really loved to bake.
 So, she went to community college to study business administration and prepare to open the bakery.
 When she took her first accounting class, she realized how much accounting made sense for her.

-**I am so proud of Chloe.** She just finished up at Everett Community College and she will move to the University of Washington Bothell campus in the fall.
+**I am so proud of Chloe.**&nbsp;She just finished up at Everett Community College and she will move to the University of Washington Bothell campus in the fall.

 {% include pullquote.html %}